etikhonov-dev/youtube-chat/README.md

-# YouTube Chat - LangChain Conversational Agent
+# YouTube Chat

-A conversational AI agent that lets you chat with YouTube videos using LangChain, Google Gemini 2.0 Flash, and vector embeddings.
+Chat with any YouTube video using AI.
+Ask questions, explore topics, and get instant answers from video transcripts.

-## Features
+## What You Can Do

-- **Intelligent Q&A**: Ask questions about any YouTube video with captions
+- **Chat with any YouTube video** that has transcripts/captions available
-- **Timestamp References**: Get answers with precise timestamps showing where information appears in the video
+- **Get main topics covered** automatically when you start
-- **Conversational Memory**: The agent remembers context from previous questions in the same session
+- **Ask follow-up questions** and have natural conversations about the content
-- **Agent with Tools**: Uses ReAct agent pattern to intelligently search and reason about video content
+- **Export conversations** to clipboard or save to a file for later reference
-- **In-Memory Vector Store**: Fast semantic search without external dependencies
+- Get answers with **precise timestamps** showing where information appears in the video

 ## Prerequisites